-This is my favourite room, of course.
+This is my favourite room.
 After my failed attempt at sneaking a photo in Tokyo’s museum, I’m so glad I could recreate the memory here in Singapore with my favourite person, in my favourite room, in one of my favourite outfits.

 The Spirits of the Pumpkins Descended into the Heavens (2017)

-I was invited for the media preview but I assure you that this is no ad, and that you really have to see the rooms in person.
-It is a fantastic experience and you get to discover Kusama’s creative vision from the 1950s to the present, including works never shown before (from private collections).
+It was a fantastic experience and I loved discovering Kusama’s creative vision from the 1950s to the present, including works never shown before (from private collections).

 Tips: Go early.
 Go on a weekday.
 Be patient.
-Some of the rooms are timed so you can get a great photo, so I’d say the queues are worth it anyway.
-Have fun and don’t forget to say hi on Instagram!
+Some of the rooms are timed, but I’d say the queues are worth it.

 READ COMMENTS -